oVirt/ovirt-imageio/docs/development.md

     sudo yum install $(cat automation/check-patch.packages.el7)

-Install development requirements:
+Install development tools:

     yum install git-review

+Upgrade pip, since older pip versions have issues with installing correct version of requirements:

+    sudo pip install --upgrade pip

+Install development python packages:

-    python -m pip install --user --upgrade tox userstorage
+    pip install --upgrade --user -r requirements.txt

-Do not use pip as root unless you like a lot of pain.
+Except when upgrading pip itself, do not use pip as root unless you like a lot of pain.

 Do not install pytest in your development machine. pytest will be installed by tox in a virtual environment.
 If you need pytest for other